 Decree No. 43 of 2013 explicitly states the maximum percentages by which a landlord can increase the rent.
 During the renewal of tenancy contracts here are the maximum rent increases in Dubai that a landlord can charge.

-- Rent in Dubai can only be increased if the rent of a property unit is less than 10% of a similar property in the same area.
+- Rent in Dubai can only be increased if the rent of a property unit is more than 10% below the market value.

 - If the rent is 11 to 20% less than the average rent of similar properties, the maximum rent increase will be equal to 5% of the rent value.